lgi-devs/lgi/docs/guide.md

 initialized: `local blue = Gdk.RGBA { blue = 1, alpha = 1 }`.

-If the structure has defined any constructor named `new`, it is automatically mapped by LGI to the structure creation construct, so calling `local main_loop = GLib.MainLoop(nil, false)` is exactly equivalent with `local main_loop = GLib.MainLoop.new(nil, false)`, and `local color = Clutter.Color(0, 0, 0, 255)` is exactly equivalent with
+If the structure has defined any constructor named `new`, it is automatically mapped by lgi to the structure creation construct, so calling `local main_loop = GLib.MainLoop(nil, false)` is exactly equivalent with `local main_loop = GLib.MainLoop.new(nil, false)`, and `local color = Clutter.Color(0, 0, 0, 255)` is exactly equivalent with